duckdb/duckdb-web/why_duckdb.md

 DuckDB uses some components from various open-source projects and draws inspiration from scientific publications.
 We are very grateful for this.
 Here is an overview:

 * **Execution engine:** The vectorized execution engine is inspired by the paper [MonetDB/X100: Hyper-Pipelining Query Execution](http://cidrdb.org/cidr2005/papers/P19.pdf) by Peter Boncz, Marcin Zukowski and Niels Nes.
+MonetDB/X100 later became the [Vectorwise (Actian Vector) database system](https://ir.cwi.nl/pub/19958/19958B.pdf).
 * **Optimizer:** DuckDB's optimizer draws inspiration from the papers [Dynamic programming strikes back](https://15721.courses.cs.cmu.edu/spring2020/papers/20-optimizer2/p539-moerkotte.pdf) by Guido Moerkotte and Thomas Neumann as well as [Unnesting Arbitrary Queries](http://www.btw-2015.de/res/proceedings/Hauptband/Wiss/Neumann-Unnesting_Arbitrary_Querie.pdf) by Thomas Neumann and Alfons Kemper.
 * **Concurrency control:** Our MVCC implementation is inspired by the paper [Fast Serializable Multi-Version Concurrency Control for Main-Memory Database Systems](https://db.in.tum.de/~muehlbau/papers/mvcc.pdf) by Thomas Neumann, Tobias Mühlbauer and Alfons Kemper.
 * **Secondary indexes:** DuckDB has support for secondary indexes based on the paper [The Adaptive Radix Tree: ARTful Indexing for Main-Memory Databases](https://db.in.tum.de/~leis/papers/ART.pdf) by Viktor Leis, Alfons Kemper and Thomas Neumann.